earthly/website/blog/_posts/2023-04-21-more-on-python-data-classes.md

 If you remember, when creating a data class, we mentioned that fields with default values should always come *after* those without default values.

-When you create a sublcass form an existing data class, the ordering of fields is preserved.
+When you create a subclass form an existing data class, the ordering of fields is preserved.
 Meaning the fields in the parent class come first, followed by the fields in the subclass. **If the parent data class has default values for one or more fields, all fields in the subclass should have default values, too**.

-Try removing the deafult values from the `TA` subclass:
+Try removing the default values from the `TA` subclass:

 ~~~{.python caption="main.py"}
 @dataclass